 The important notion in the above definitions is dependency.
 A dependency of a plug-in p is either an external library/tool or another Frama-C plug-in.
 It is either mandatory or optional.
-A mandatory dependency must be present in order to build p, whereas an optional dependency provides to p additional but not highly required features (especially p must be compilable without any optional dependency).
+A mandatory dependency must be present in order to build p, whereas an optional dependency provides features to p that are additional but not highly required (especially p must be compilable without any optional dependency).